Mirv/b4_test/README.md

   - Question #2 - B - need to read more jquery/javascript
   - - Is the childselector in the ".on" required for cocoon to grab on too?
   - Question #2 - C - Why slim demo use .bind & not .on like my projtect requires?
+  - Question #2 - D - removal of the .on('region') in continent.js had no effect
+  - ...meaning the "form" version above was doing all the work?
+Tested true!?

 # Tracking